-Do you watch all the channels included into your cable TV package?
+Do you watch all the channels included on your cable TV package?
 Is there any channel that you can do without?
 If yes, review your current package and choose a new one offering only those channels that you watch frequently, considering that downgrading one tier will save you something around $20 a month.
 If you are not a TV-holic, don’t go for a cable TV package.
-Instead, choose a suitable online streaming service where you can watch your specific favorite show at a much less cost.
-Also Consider if you don’t watch much tv to simply watch streamed tv instead for less – Example Netflix
+Instead, choose a suitable online streaming service where you can watch your specific favourite show at a much less cost.
+Also, consider if you don’t watch much tv to simply watch streamed tv instead for less – Example Netflix

 Saving money is not difficult.
 You just have to be strategic and learn to make an adjustment or two here and there.
 You’ll be surprised to see how cutting a bit can save you a sufficient amount of money in the end!